Recordings

 They tried in earnest to regain the momentum that once was, but without the support of their record company and an abandoned audience they floundered.
 They would have had a fighting chance if UNI had promoted the single and album title song, Good Morning Starshine, as much as Oliver’s record company promoted his version of the song.

-4. michael says:
+michael

 Who wrote the lyrics to “Barefoot in Baltimore”?

-5. Jeffrey Rois says:
+Jeffrey Rois

 While anticipating the new album from Strawberry Alarm Clock, there are a couple of things I always wanted to know about the earlier SAC releases and hope you could shed some light on this matter.